 How Does Melatonin Work?

 Darkness triggers melatonin production in the body.
-When night time comes, melatonin signals the body to sleep by relaxing the body.
+When night time comes, melatonin release signals the body to sleep by relaxing the body.
 Light (especially blue light), on the other hand, decreases melatonin levels and tells the body to wake up.

 Melatonin is commonly prescribed to people who have a hard time falling asleep at night.
 By taking melatonin, it’s believed that it’ll be easier for the body and mind to wind down to fall asleep.
+This is a huge topic – melatonin for insomnia – and not something we’ll get into fully here.

 Can Melatonin Help With Sleep Apnea?

-There’s still a lot of research that needs to be done to understand the impact of melatonin on the body, and even more research is needed to see how it impacts sleep apnea.
+There’s still a lot of research that needs to be done to understand the impact of melatonin supplements on the body, and even more research is needed to see how it impacts sleep apnea.
 That said, current trials show promising results.

 In another review on the neuroprotective effect of melatonin on sleep disorders associated with Parkinson’s disease, research found that melatonin could be a promising neuroprotector to improve sleep disorders, particularly for patients with Parkinson’s disease.